 - The tumultuous, loss-making year that followed Jumia’s historic listing.

 - Goodbye, selling more stuff.
 Hello, pivot to third-party e-commerce.

 - Jumia is finally narrowing losses after its pandemic strategy shift.

 - What makes Africa’s largest e-commerce platform African?

 Thanks for reading!
 And don’t hesitate to reach out with comments, questions, or companies you want to know more about.

-Best wishes for a sustainable end to your week,
+Best wishes for an ambitious end to your week,